Trichocera bimacula

 Seasonality

-Active during winter months; emerge and are observed during cold seasons when most other activity has declined.
+Active during winter months; emerge and are observed during cold seasons when most other insect activity has declined.

 Diet